Public Transit

 September 2017 — Gare du Nord’s monumental Beaux‑Arts facade is pictured from street level in the 10th arrondissement of Paris, France.
 The stone frontage features tall arched windows, a central clock, and a row of allegorical statues that represent major European cities historically served by the station’s routes.
 The inscription “GARE DU NORD” is set above fluted columns, and a magenta SNCF logo marks the national rail operator; cumulus clouds break over a blue sky above the cornice.
 Opened in the 1860s and designed by architect Jacques-Ignace Hittorff, Paris-Nord is among Europe’s busiest rail hubs, linking regional Transilien lines, RER services, the Paris Métro, and international trains including the Eurostar to London.
 The station has long served as a gateway for commuters and cross‑border travelers, reflecting the growth of rail travel in northern Europe since the 19th century.

-Kurt-Schumacher-Platz Train Station Berlin
+Kurt-Schumacher-Platz U-Bahn Station, Berlin

-Kurt-Schumacher-Platz Train Station Berlin
+Kurt-Schumacher-Platz U-Bahn Station, Berlin

 September 2017 — Kurt-Schumacher-Platz station serves Berlin’s U6 U-Bahn line in the Reinickendorf district, located in the city’s northwest.
 Opened on May 3, 1956, the station was part of the first postwar U-Bahn expansion and named after German statesman Kurt Schumacher, a key figure in rebuilding the Social Democratic Party after World War II.
 The station features light-colored wall tiles with horizontal gray stripes and minimalist red lettering, reflecting mid-1950s West Berlin design.
 It includes a central island platform and two tracks, serving as an important stop between Afrikanische Straße and Scharnweberstraße.
 Above ground, the station connects to several bus routes and lies near the approach to the U6 tunnel under the former Tegel Airport area.
 Today, it remains a key link for northern Berlin commuters traveling toward the city center.